-In an ideal world we’d all make sure that our horses have plenty of other horses to keep them company and they’d never get bored or stressed but sadly this isn’t an ideal world and there can be any number of reasons why we may have to separate a horse from other horses.
-You could be travelling to a show and leaving a horse behind, your horse make have to be quarantined for a while or need box rest.
-What ever the reason your horse won’t understand but with a little bit of thought you can prevent him from getting bored in the first place.
+In an ideal world, we’d all make sure that our horses have plenty of other horses to keep them company and they’d never get bored or stressed but sadly this isn’t an ideal world and there can be any number of reasons why we may have to separate a horse from other horses.
+You could be traveling to a show and leaving a horse behind, your horse may have to be quarantined for a while or need box rest.
+Whatever the reason your horse won’t understand but with a little bit of thought, you can prevent him from getting bored in the first place.

 There are a few simple things that you can do to make a stable or quarantine block more friendly to a horse on its own.
 If it’s possible at all you should try to keep your horse where he can at least see other horses.
-This might sound counterintuitive, after all if your horse can see others in a field won’t he want to be with them rather than cooped up in a stable?
-While of he’ll want to be outside with the other horses just seeing them and knowing there’s other horses about will ease his stress levels and reduce his boredom, this is even more important with horses on stall rest.
+This might sound counterintuitive, after all, if your horse can see others in a field won’t he want to be with them rather than cooped up in a stable?
+While he’ll want to be outside with the other horses just seeing them and knowing there are other horses around will ease his stress levels and reduce his boredom, this is even more important with horses on stall rest.
 If this isn’t possible then try to stable him near a busy area such as the feed or tack room.
 People constantly walking passed with help to keep him occupied more.

-Another quick solution to preventing you horse from missing other horses is a plastic mirror in his stable.
-You might think this is a daft idea but believe me it works.
-Horses don’t recognise themselves in a mirror so think that it’s another horse.
+Another quick solution to preventing your horse from missing other horses is a plastic mirror in his stable.
+You might think this is a daft idea but believe me, it works.
+Horses don’t recognize themselves in a mirror so think that it’s another horse.

 Are horse toys a good idea?

-6 ways to stop your horse getting bored.
+6 ways to stop your horse from getting bored.

 Taking inspiration from baby teethers this relatively new product is a great idea, it can be hung from the ceiling, attached to a stable door or just left on the stable floor for your horse to find.
-The textured ‘wings’ give a pleasant sensation to your horse when he chews it (which can also aid teething in young horses) while the centre rotates as your horse licks it.
+The textured ‘wings’ give a pleasant sensation to your horse when he chews it (which can also aid teething in young horses) while the center rotates as your horse licks it.
 If you’re interested in buying a Bizzy Bite Amazon has a good selection.

-Homemade alternative: You might thing that this is difficult to make at home but it’s actually pretty easy and makes use of old rubber curry combs.
-To start with cut an old curry comb in half through the centre of the strap (ideal if you have two that’s better) then make a hole right through the centre of an old tennis ball and feed a strong piece of string through it.
-Next make a hole through the centre of the strap and feed the string through it.
+Homemade alternative: You might think that this is difficult to make at home but it’s actually pretty easy and makes use of old rubber curry combs.
+To start with cut an old curry comb in half through the center of the strap (ideal if you have two that’s better) then make a hole right through the center of an old tennis ball and feed a strong piece of string through it.
+Next, make a hole through the center of the strap and feed the string through it.
 Repeat this with the other halves of the curry combs then either hang it up for your horse or leave it on the floor for him to play with.

 Best suited for use in the field rather than the stable this clever ball has been designed specifically with horses in mind.
-It has a handle that makes it easy for them to grab with their mouths and swing or throw to their hearts content.
+It has a handle that makes it easy for them to grab with their mouths and swing or throw to their heart’s content.
 I was surprised to arrive at the yard one morning to find two of my horses having a tug-of-war with it – I certainly wasn’t expecting that.
-It’s extremely hardwearing and is able to resist bites, kicks, being rolled on and as I found being pulled about too!!
+It’s extremely hard wearing and is able to resist bites, kicks, being rolled on, and as I found being pulled about too!!
 Jolly Ball’s can be bought in most tack shops but also from Amazon.

 Homemade alternative: Cut two holes in a basketball around six inches apart and feed a long piece of rope through them.
 Secure the rope with a tight knot and then either tie a hangman’s knot all the way along or wrap the loose end around the other rope and secure it at the other end.
 This will then give your horse the ‘handle’ to play with.

-There’s quite a few horse rollers (or hay rollers as they’re also known) out there and they come in all sorts of shapes and size, some allow for treats while other much bigger one allow you to fill them with hay.
-Rollers are a vey simple but extremely clever way of elevating your horses bored because they have to interact with them to get the reward.
-This will reinforce positive feelings which will in turn make your horse want to play with it even more.
+There are quite a few horse rollers (or hay rollers as they’re also known) out there and they come in all sorts of shapes and sizes, some allow for treats while other much bigger ones allow you to fill them with hay.
+Rollers are a very simple but extremely clever way of elevating your horses’ boredom because they have to interact with them to get the reward.
+This will reinforce positive feelings which will, in turn, make your horse want to play with it even more.
 You can easily buy a horse roller online.

 Homemade alternative: These can be really easy to make at home although they may need to be replaced regularly.
-Use a sturdy plastic container (the odder the shape the better) and cut a few holes in it (make sure they’er big enough for the treats to fall out).
-Simply fill it with treats, make sure the lid is secure and then give it to you horse.
+Use a sturdy plastic container (the odder the shape the better) and cut a few holes in it (make sure they’re big enough for the treats to fall out).
+Simply fill it with treats, make sure the lid is secure and then give it to your horse.

 Likit Boredom Buster

-An ingenious idea that was design to make your horse really work for his treats, it can either be hung from the stable ceiling or from a tree or post outside.
+An ingenious idea that was designed to make your horse really work for his treats, it can either be hung from the stable ceiling or from a tree or post outside.
 It has an outer ring that allows the inner ball (which has space to hold treats) to rotate.
 The idea is that it provides ‘environmental richness’ and a rewarding challenge to your horse.
 Likit Boredom Buster’s are made in the UK but can also be bought on Amazon.

 Horse footballs are becoming a very popular paddock toy with owners buying them for their horses to play together.
-Unlike large inflatable beach balls these have been developed to be extremely tough and withstand the roughest of horses, regardless of whether they decide to bite, kick or even roll on the ball.
-One drawn back to horse footballs though is that because of their size some horses are a little nervous of them.
-If this is the case with your horse then rather than place it directly in the paddock you could try leaving it where he can see if for a little while, then when he’s used to it there move it nearer to his paddock.
+Unlike large inflatable beach balls, these have been developed to be extremely tough and withstand the roughest of horses, regardless of whether they decide to bite, kick or even roll on the ball.
+One drawback to a horse football though is that because of their size some horses are a little nervous about them.
+If this is the case with your horse then rather than place it directly in the paddock you could try leaving it where he can see it for a little while, then when he’s used to it there move it nearer to his paddock.
 Once he’s adapted to it you can also play with it with him, this will help to reassure him that it’s nothing to be scared of.
 Amazon stock a wide range of horse footballs in a variety of different colors and sizes.